 Consumer demand for meat products is seasonal, with demand increasing during the summer months for barbecue products and during the winter months for fully cooked ready-to-serve products.
 Strong demand for grilled meat products affects the fresh and processed meats operations in the summer, while back-to-school promotions support increased sales of sliced meats and lunch items in the fall.
 The market for turkey and ham products is seasonal with a higher level of sales in the festive seasons (September to December and to a lesser extent, in March and April).

 AGRIBUSINESS GROUP

 The Agribusiness Group manages and produces live hogs, including providing its own hog feed.
 The Agribusiness Group conducts its business under the operating division Maple Leaf Agri-Farms.
-The Rothsay operation, which previously formed the largest part of the Agribusiness Group, was sold in October 2013.

 Maple Leaf Agri-Farms